Ksschkw/vybe-telegram-bot/README.md

 # 🚀 Vybe Analytics Telegram Bot

 Vybe Analytics Telegram Bot is a powerful Telegram bot that provides real-time, on-chain insights using Vybe Network APIs.
-From tracking wallet balances to showing the top token holders and whale alerts, this bot delivers instant analytics to any Telegram user.
+From tracking wallet balances to showing the top token holders, whale alerts, and now your **favorite** accounts and tokens, this bot delivers instant analytics to any Telegram user.
 🤖 **Try The Bot**: [VybeVigil](https://t.me/VybeVigil_bot)

 ## 📝 Project Summary